Slack Workflows

 • Tickets can be created in Suptask from a Slack Workflow via a message in a channel.

-Trigger a Slack Workflow from Suptask
+Trigger a Slck Workflow from Suptask

 1. Create a new Slack Workflow